 We are alike in so many ways, but when it comes to relationships and love, there's no denying it: Men and women can seem to be complete opposites.
 What might surprise you, however, is just how numerous and real these differences truly are.
 And yet, you can't ignore different ways of looking at love if you want to build a successful relationship.

 My book, 5 Simple Steps to Take Your Marriage from Good to Great, was based on the findings of my long-term study of marriage.
 One key finding was that becoming aware of the differences between you and your partner will lead to a stronger and happier relationship in the long run.

 3 Things Men Need to Understand About Women in Relationships

 - Conflict lingers.
-My long-term study on marriage found that women are much more sensitive than men about conflict and problems that arise in relationships.
-When a woman has a disagreement, it lingers in her mind for two-to-three days.
+My study found that women are much more sensitive than men about conflict and problems that arise in relationships.
+When a woman has a disagreement, it lingers in her mind for two to three days.
 She replays it over and over.
 She wants to go over the disagreement the next day.
 By contrast, when men have a conflict with their partner, once it's been discussed, it's resolved.
 The fight doesn't linger in their minds.
 They have already moved on to thinking about something else.

 - Don't fix things.
-Men need to understand that when women have a problem and they come to share that problem with you, they don't need the problem solved.
+Men need to understand that when women have a problem and they come to share that problem with you, they might not need the problem to be solved.
 Men want to repair or fix issues when women raise them.
-Women just want you to listen, empathize, and say you understand.
+Women often just want you to listen, empathize, and say you understand.